ajambrovic/reminderpolymer/README.md

 * Analyze date handling, I believe there could be a simpler implementation than the current one
 * Switch to an interface when doing operations on the reminder instead of accessing localhost directly (this is a prerequisite for a simpler switch to a backend)
+* Analyze why Firefox testing from CLI shows success, but no numbers, and why it fails in the browser.
+Suggestions like using HTMLImports.whenReady or addEventListener('WebComponentsReady') didn't help